It seems simple, but there are ramifications.

 But I don’t want a whole new account, just a new email address!

-Many people simply want a new email address that delivers to the same place their old email address did.
+Many people just want a new email address that delivers to the same place their old email address did.
 Unfortunately, while email addresses and email accounts are technically two different things, in most cases, your email address is used to identify your email account.

-Setting up a new email address means setting up a new account with all the hassle that entails.
+Setting up a new email address means setting up a new account, with all the hassle that entails.
 Email providers make it difficult (if not nearly impossible) to move the information stored in one account to another.

 Email sent to the old email address is delivered to the old email account, and email sent to the new email address is delivered to the new email account.
 End of story.